Molecular nanotechnology: Benefits

-MNT should make possible nanomedical capabilities able to cure any medical condition not already cured by advances in other areas.
+MNT should make possible nanomedical abilities to cure any medical condition not already cured by advances in other areas.
 Good health would be common, and poor health of any form would be as rare as smallpox and scurvy are today.
 Even cryonics would be feasible, as cryopreserved tissue could be fully repaired.

 Risks

 Molecular nanotechnology is one of the technologies that some analysts believe could lead to a technological singularity, in which technological growth has accelerated to the point of having unpredictable effects.
 Some effects could be beneficial, while others could be detrimental, such as the utilization of molecular nanotechnology by an unfriendly artificial general intelligence.

 Some feel that molecular nanotechnology would have daunting risks.
 It conceivably could enable cheaper and more destructive conventional weapons.
 Also, molecular nanotechnology might permit weapons of mass destruction that could self-replicate, as viruses and cancer cells do when attacking the human body.
 Commentators generally agree that, in the event molecular nanotechnology were developed, its self-replication should be permitted only under very controlled or "inherently safe" conditions.

 A fear exists that nanomechanical robots, if achieved, and if designed to self-replicate using naturally occurring materials (a difficult task), could consume the entire planet in their hunger for raw materials, or simply crowd out natural life, out-competing it for energy (as happened historically when blue-green algae appeared and outcompeted earlier life forms).
 Some commentators have referred to this situation as the "grey goo" or "ecophagy" scenario.
 K. Eric Drexler considers an accidental "grey goo" scenario extremely unlikely and says so in later editions of Engines of Creation.

 In light of this perception of potential danger, the Foresight Institute, founded by Drexler, has prepared a set of guidelines for the ethical development of nanotechnology.
 These include the banning of free-foraging self-replicating pseudo-organisms on the Earth's surface, at least, and possibly in other places.